Cincinnati Bengals vs. Cleveland Browns NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Browns stats and trends

-- The Browns are 3-3 ATS when underdogs by 2.5 points or more this year.
+- This season, the Browns have two ATS wins in three games as an underdog of 3 points or more.

-- Cleveland's games this season have hit the over on seven of 16 set point totals (43.8%).
+- Cleveland's games this year have hit the over on seven of 16 set point totals (43.8%).

-- Cleveland is 3-3 against the spread and 4-2 overall in games when it records more than 22.2 points.
+- Cleveland is 3-3 against the spread and 4-2 overall when the team scores more than 22.2 points.

-- When Cleveland amasses more than 349.3 yards, the team is 5-2 against the spread and 4-3 overall.
+- Cleveland is 5-2 against the spread and 4-3 overall when the team amasses more than 349.3 yards.

-- This season the Browns have turned the ball over 20 times, one more than the Bengals' takeaways (19).
+- The Browns have turned the ball over 20 times this season, one more turnover than the Bengals have forced (19).

 Home and road insights

-- At home this season, Cleveland is 5-3 overall and 3-5 against the spread.
+- At home this year, Cleveland is 3-5 against the spread and 5-3 overall.

 - This year, in eight games at home, Cleveland has gone over the total three times.